Multiemployer Plan News and Info

 Multiemployer plans cover a variety of industries, including construction, supermarket chains, transportation, manufacturing, and service employees working in places like hotels and restaurants.
 They vary in size from small local plans covering a few hundred participants to large regional or national plans covering hundreds of thousands.
 There are participants in every state.

-Multiemployer Plans have been Affected by Economic & Market Declines, but Most are Recovering
+Multiemployer Plans were Affected by Economic & Market Declines, but Most are Recovering

-Like single-employer plans, multiemployer plans have been strongly affected by recent declines in the economy and financial markets.
-While most plans currently are underfunded, our research suggests the majority will gradually recover as the economy improves.
+Like single-employer plans, multiemployer plans were strongly affected by declines in the economy and financial markets in the late 2000s.
+While about 40% of plans currently are troubled, our research suggests the majority of these are likely to gradually recover as the economy improves.
 Generally, plans are using the resources provided by the Pension Protection Act of 2006 (PPA) to reduce costs, limit liabilities, and steadily increase funding contributions.
 The law also gave plans flexibility to reduce excessive stress on employers and participants.

 Severely Distressed Plans Will Need More Help

-Most multiemployer plans appear primed for gradual recovery, but a minority of them remain depressed.
-Barring future changes to the multiemployer plan system, they won't be able to recover even using the tools available under the Pension Protection Act.
+Most multiemployer plans appear primed for gradual recovery or have recovered, but a minority of them remain depressed, even in light of recent market gains.
+Barring future changes to the multiemployer plan system, they don't appear able to recover even using the tools available under the Pension Protection Act.
 These plans often operate in declining industries or highly competitive ones, and have a large numbers of retirees.
 The plans also lack sufficient funds to pay retiree benefits.
 Additionally, many of these plans face sharp requirements under PPA funding improvement or rehabilitation plans.
 Achieving long-term sustainability for these plans is of vital importance to participants and employers.

 PBGC's Multiemployer Insurance Program